akashsinghal/accelerated-container-image/cmd/ctr/artifact.md

 `obdconv` exection now takes ~ 16.62 seconds to complete for a redis image

-## Converting from DADI OCI Image to DADI OCI Artifact
+## Converting from DADI OCI Image to DADI ORAS Artifact

 The contents of the artifact are the same as the original image.
 The only difference is the manifest.

 The `artifactType` field is an artifact specific field that can be used to specify artifact specs.
 Here we use `dadi.image.v1` as the artifact to distinguish the spec.

-The `blob` field is equivalent to the `layers` field.
+The `blobs` field is equivalent to the `layers` field.
 In order to add the config field to the artifact, the standard convention for DADI image artifact is to add the config blob as the first blob in the list.

 The `mediaType` must be `application/vnd.cncf.oras.artifact.manifest.v1+json`

 the `subject` contains a reference to the original image manifest

-### DADI Image Manifest -> DADI OCI Artifact Manifest
+### DADI Image Manifest -> DADI ORAS Artifact Manifest

 Here's the manifest lifecycle of the redis image: